 Saint Emilion village is widely accepted as the most beautiful of the wine towns in the Bordeaux region.
 And with good reason!

 St Emilion Bordeaux is 21 miles east of the city of Bordeaux which is a 45 minute drive.
 The town and its vicinity are a UNESCO world heritage site since 1999.
 Although only about 2000 people call it home, it hosts thousands more visitors annually.
+In terms of historical visitors, St Emilion is also part of the Santiago de Compostela route.

 The medieval town of Saint-Emilion is named after Emilion, a hermit cave-dwelling monk from Brittany.
 After his death, his cave became a place of pilgrimage which gradually expanded to become Saint Emilion village .